NBA Rumors: Jazz Could Acquire Kemba Walker Via Sign-And-Trade Deal Next Summer, Per ‘Bleacher Report’

 The departure of Kemba Walker has been one of the most talked about topics in the league since the 2018 NBA offseason.
-The All-Star point guard may have already expressed his desire to finish his NBA career in Charlotte but with their inability to make huge noise in the Eastern Conference, rumors and speculations have been circulating that he will be leaving the Hornets next summer to chase his first NBA championship title somewhere else.
+The All-Star point guard may have already expressed his desire to finish his NBA career in Charlotte, but with their inability to make huge noise in the Eastern Conference, rumors and speculations have been circulating that he will be leaving the Hornets next summer to chase his first NBA championship title somewhere else.

 Several NBA teams have already been linked to Kemba Walker, including the Utah Jazz.
 With Ricky Rubio currently playing the final year of his contract, the Jazz are expected to find an All-Star caliber point guard who could play alongside Donovan Mitchell in the 2019-20 NBA season.
 To acquire Walker, Dan Favale of Bleacher Report suggested that the Jazz could engage in a sign-and-trade deal with the Hornets.